Alexandra Litinskiy

 educate, impact, conserve.

-TherMOOstat is a site collecting classroom temperature feedback to improve comfort and energy efficiency.
-Our team redesigned the site to educate users on energy conservation and show how input leads to real impact.
+TherMOOstat collects temperature feedback to improve comfort and energy efficiency for 45,000 students, faculty, and staff at the University of California Davis.
+Our team redesigned the site to educate users about energy concepts while demonstrating how their feedback drives real change.

 goals